 - Our entire management team is participating in Courageous Conversation training from the Pacific Education Group.

-- Our entire leadership team—including Kendall, John and our sixx managers—have completed the training.
+- Our entire leadership team—including Kendall, John and our six managers—have completed the introductory training.
+Additionally 5/6 have taken or are scheduled to take the more in-depth two-day seminar

 - Learn more about the training program here.